arbales/ember-graphql-adapter/README.md

 * Belongs to relationships are fully supported
 * Has many relationships are fully supported
 * Async relationships and request coalescing is supported with `coalesceFindRequests: true`
+* Support for different key-naming conventions (underscored, etc) by overriding `normalizeCase` on both the Serializer and Adapter.

 ## Rails Example